 Accounts receivable are stated at the amounts earned, but not collected, less related allowance for impaired accounts receivable.
 Notes and interest receivable are stated at the principal amount outstanding, less the related allowance for impaired receivables.
 Interest income on notes receivable is accrued as earned based on unpaid principal balances.
 The notes are payable on demand thirty days after issuance and interest is due quarterly.
-Interest accrues until the note is paid in full and therefore, notes are generally not placed on non-accrual status.
+Generally, interest accrues until the note is paid in full.
+However, there are certain notes that have been placed on non-accrual status as of June 30, 2023 and 2022.